Mortichar/semi-modify-game-speed/README.md

 * Thieving calculators and tooltips by RedSparr0w (scavenged from Melvor Idle Helper)
 * Auto-cook: permanently unlocked Cook All button in the Cooking skill page
 * XHP script by Breakit

+Thanks to everyone who writes scripts for Melvor and provides them to others!

 #### Temporary install